 Welcome to Embedded Computing Security (ECS) Lab at San Francisco State University, established by Dr. Fatemeh Tehranipoor.
 In ESC lab, we work on developing novel design techniques and methodologies for securing hardware and embedded systems.
-We develop novel designs and architectures for the improvement of hardware-based random functions that meet the desired requirements of new embedded system security needs.
-In other words, we are developing advanced methods of improving security of hardware, making sure hardware is secure from the beginning.
-Our solutions can be used to provide physical objects security in a variety of different applications such as the Internet of Things (IoT).
-We also apply Machine Learning (ML) techniques to detect security vulnerabilities of existing secured designs and ensure trustworthiness of integrated circuits (ICs) and systems in which they are deployed by hardware security primitive.
-Please visit our "Research” and “Publication” list to get a sense of research that we are involved in ECS Lab and visit our "Publications" list.
+We implement new architectures for the improvement of hardware-based random functions that meet the desired requirements of new embedded system security needs.
+Our low-cost and lightweight solutions can be used to provide physical objects security in a variety of different applications such as the Internet of Things (IoT) and Healthcare domain.
+We also apply Machine Learning (ML) techniques to detect security vulnerabilities of existing secured designs and ensure trustworthiness of integrated circuits (ICs) and systems against reverse engineering attacks.
+For more information, please take a look at our "Research Directions" that we are involved in ECS Lab and visit our "Publications" list.

 IoT is the ability of everyday devices to connect and transfer data to each other, is already carving out a place in the consumer market.
 Both CPS and IoT play an increasingly important role in critical application of our everyday life such as medical, banking, govermental, infrastructure, home use, smart grid, etc. With the exponential growth and adoption of IoT components, there are fundamental and enormous security concerns and risks associated with the interaction of potentially unsecure devices.
 The problem with this fundamental desire for greater interconnectivity of digital lives is that the expansion of IoT and CPS will broaden the potential attack surface for cyber-criminals and hackers.
 Due to the increasing sophistication of these malicious individuals, new methods of authentication need to be developed in order to establish safe and secure communication or exchange of sensitive data over the IoT.
 Proactive and coordinated efforts are needed to strengthen security and reliance for CPS and IoT.